-Every SPED classroom is different: whether you have only 1 student with 10 IEP goals, or 20 students with 2 IEP goals each.
+Every SPED classroom is different: whether you have only 1 student with 10 IEP goals or 20 students with 2 IEP goals each.
 Then add in the factors of completely different IEP goals, and different levels!
-There’s one thing that’s common for all classrooms though – its a lot of work to manage working on every goal and collecting data on a regular basis, especially if you do not have enough staff support!
+There’s one thing that’s common for all classrooms though – it’s a lot of work to manage working on every goal and collecting data on a regular basis, especially if you do not have enough staff support!

 So many different IEP goals…

-For classrooms like mine, a life skills – functional academics classroom, the types of goals each students have can be so completely different from one another because they are focusing on personalized behavior and life skills.
+For classrooms like mine, a life skills – functional academics classroom, the types of goals each student has can be so completely different from one another because they are focusing on personalized behavior and life skills.
 It becomes hard to target those types of goals during group lessons, especially depending on how the goal is written.
 I’m going to share with you what works in my classroom.
 Please consider this may not work for every classroom depending on your variables, but maybe you can modify the idea to fit your needs (we SPED teachers are great at modification)!

 IEP bins

 IEP Goal bins & Data Collection!
 This organization & method has kept me sane with keeping up with all of my students’ varying levels & IEP goals.
-I bought the gray baskets from Dollar Tree and the turuoise crates from Walmart, and they are perfect for carrying a good amount of student work back and forth.
-I have one for each student (if you have any students that have the same goals/levels, combine into same bin to work in small groups).
+I bought the gray baskets from Dollar Tree and the turquoise crates from Walmart, and they are perfect for carrying a good amount of student work back and forth.
+I have one for each student (if you have any students that have the same goals/levels, combine them into the same bin to work in small groups).

 These bins have everything related to a student’s IEP goals, along with materials to work on the goals (if applicable), and a binder with details on each goal along with data collection sheets.
 For students that have a BIP or use special materials on a daily basis (like a token board), these would also be included in their bins.